 In reality History with a capital ‘H’ is felt all around the town.
 The fiestas are the perfect excuse to get to know one of the best preserved historical town centres in Gran Canaria, an urban which also happens to be celebrating the 36th centenary of it being declared a Historical-Artistic Town in 2018.
 The cobbled pavements simply add to the feeling you are delving into the secrets of the past, a past which continues to unfold in front of our eyes.

 The historical town centre of Guía is like an urban mosaic, made up of stately architecture, with its large town houses displaying elegant stonework designs, in a unique laberynth where it is a joy to walk around and take in carefully maintained carpentry, small simple gargoyles, pipes, drains, roofs and sky roofs.
 There are significant examples of religious buildings too, such as the parish church and the old Franciscan hospice, nowadays the town’s Cultural Centre.

-One of the real highlights on the events calendar takes place on Sunday 13th August, in the form of the grand parade.
-This starts at 22.00, and is devoted to the memory of the golden period of the Big Bands.
-The following Tuesday popular fervour will become especially palpable at the Pilgrims’ Holy Mass at 10.00 in the morning, followed by the Holy Eucharist and Procession.
+One of the real highlights on the events calendar takes place on Monday 13th August, in the form of the grand parade.
+The following Wednesday popular fervour will become especially palpable at the Pilgrims’ Holy Mass at 10.00 in the morning, followed by the Holy Eucharist and Procession.
 In the afternoon, the ribbon race provides a prelude to the Flower Fight, which leave a lingering aroma of a different type of fiesta, aimed at winning over the senses and the hearts of both locals and visitors.